 The Land Rover Defender electric is a bigger challenge than any other Land Rover EV and possibly a very tough sell.
 Being a Defender, customers are right to expect the capability of going to faraway, remote locations where charging infrastructure is out of the question.

 In the current scenario, JLR would need to either shove in a huge battery pack or make the vehicle exceptionally energy-efficient, both of which are unrealistic considering the size and positioning of the vehicle.
 However, by the second half of the decade, battery technology, with solid-state, should have improved to a point where the weight and cost issues are addressed to make a Land Rover Defender EV on a budget that can do an off-roading trip from start to finish comfortably without any range anxiety.
 Like Jeep, Land Rover would need partnerships to install charging stations at remote locations that customers frequent during excursions.

 Jaguar Land Rover’s new ‘Reimagine’ strategy puts an unprecedented impetus on electrification across the two brands.
 With the company planning to offer the entire model line-up in electric by 2030, the Land Rover Defender electric is inevitable.
 The right question to ask, is when would it release?

-In the next five years, i.e., by 2026, the Land Rover range will see the addition of “six pure electric variants,” JLR said while announcing the Reimagine strategy last month.
-These Land Rover electric vehicles would be conversions of ICE models, and perhaps the final launch in the sequence could be the Defender.
+In the next five years, i.e., by 2026, the Land Rover range will see the addition of “six pure electric variants,” JLR said while explaining the Reimagine strategy in February 2021.
+Perhaps the final launch in the sequence could be the Defender.